 A great revival in cuisine is taking place!
 Salisbury steak was a comfort food staple in the 50’s and is once again being enjoyed for its low-carb, high-protein diet that will have you “smacking your chops” in delight.
-My version is a delicious Salisbury Steak with Mushroom Onion Gravy!

 While the traditional Salisbury steak could be found in a frozen TV dinner, this homemade recipe is a high-quality, fresh and tasty alternative.
 Salisbury steak was invented by a physician during the American Civil War for its low in carbohydrates and high in protein.
 Dr. Salisbury believed this food is so healthful, it should be consumed for breakfast, lunch and dinner!